Straight-tusked elephant: Distribution and habitat

-Estimated suitable, but not necessarily occupied, habitat for straight-tusked elephants in Europe and West Asia during interglacial periods, with dots showing some find locations.
+Estimated suitable, but not necessarily occupied, habitat for straight-tusked elephants in Europe and West Asia during interglacial periods, with dots showing some (but not a comprehensive record of) find locations.

 Life restoration of two straight-tusked elephants during the Last Interglacial in a temperate forest landscape.

 Palaeoloxodon antiquus is known from abundant finds across Europe, reaching its widest distribution on the continent during warm interglacial periods.
 Fossils are also known from Israel, western Iran and probably Turkey in West Asia.
 Some remains of the species have also been reported from Central Asia in northeastern Kazakhstan and Tajikistan, as well as rare records from adjacent areas of southwest Siberia.
 Outside of Eastern Europe, the northernmost records of the species are known from Great Britain, Denmark and Poland, around the 55th parallel north.
 Some of the northernmost reported fossils of the species are from the banks of the Kolva river in the Russian Urals at around the 60th parallel north.
 During glacial periods P. antiquus permanently resided in the Mediterranean region.
 Many of the West Asian remains have been assigned to the species primarily on the basis of geography, and it has been suggested that some of these, such as those from Israel, actually belong to P. recki.
 A 2004 study attributed the holotype of Palaeoloxodon turkmenicus, a skull found in western Turkmenistan, to P. antiquus, but later analysis found that P. turkmenicus represented a morphologically distinct and valid species.
 During the 2020s, some authors began to suggest that Palaeoloxodon remains from China (otherwise assigned to, among others, the species Palaeoloxodon huaihoensis) may represent P. antiquus.
 The straight-tusked elephant is primarily associated with temperate and Mediterranean forest and woodland habitats, as opposed to the colder open steppe environments inhabited by contemporary mammoths, though the species is also known to have inhabited open grasslands, and is thought to have been tolerant of a range of environmental conditions.